automuteus/capture-install/README.md

 ## Usage

-1. Click the blue button above or download `CaptureInstaller.bat` in the [releases](https://github.com/automuteus/capture-install/releases/latest/).
-2. Your browser may say this file can be harmful for you device, press keep file or whatever is asked to keep the file on your browser.
-(Examples: [Edge](https://docs.google.com/document/d/1-JiCfXqoax9iC-h5TMiB2gnR8LLvB1tIB_lt-FGYeZY/view), ~~Chrome~~, ~~Firefox~~)
+1) Download the latest version of the CaptureInstaller above or click [here.](https://github.com/automuteus/capture-install/releases/latest/download/CaptureInstaller.bat)
-3. Once you have the CaptureInstaller.bat double click to run the file and a Windows Smart Screen message may pop up, if so click `More Info` and `Run Anyway` [example](https://media.discordapp.net/attachments/780435741650059268/798023233186168863/smartscreen.png)
+2) Once you have the CaptureInstaller.bat run the file and a Windows Smart Screen message may pop up, if so click `More Info` and `Run Anyway` [example](https://media.discordapp.net/attachments/780435741650059268/798023233186168863/smartscreen.png)
-4. NET 5 Desktop Runtime will start to install and you will be prompted to press `Allow` once it has been installed.
+3) NET 5 Desktop Runtime will start to install and you will be prompted to press `Allow` once it has been installed.
 Then the rest is done for you!